How to brush your cat’s teeth: A vet’s guide

 Should you brush your cat’s teeth?

-By brushing your cat’s teeth regularly, you’ll be reducing the number of nasty bacteria living in your cat's mouth, as well as removing any debris like food or hair.
+If you brush your cat’s teeth regularly, you’ll be reducing the number of nasty bacteria living in your cat's mouth, as well as removing any debris like food or hair.
 This will help to prevent your cat from painful gum disease, known as gingivitis.

-It will also keep each tooth root healthy so that your puss can hang on to their pearly whites for as long as possible!
+It will also keep each tooth root healthy so that your cat can hang on to their pearly whites for as long as possible!
 Spending time regularly brushing your cat's teeth has the added benefit of allowing you to check their mouth for any sore areas, lumps, or diseased teeth.

 Spotting these signs early and informing your vet will help your cat get any treatment that they need as soon as possible.
 If you don’t manage to brush your cat’s teeth, they’ll be more at risk of tooth loss and painful dental infections, which in extreme cases can even lead to sepsis.
-However, feeding dry cat food or, even better, a specially formulated diet to promote dental health can also be helpful.
+However, feeding the best dry cat food or, even better, a specially formulated diet to promote dental health can also be helpful.

 Follow our step-by-step guide below to train your cat to love having her teeth brushed every day.

-1. Choose the right dental products for your cat
+Choose the right dental products

 Never use human toothpaste on your cat – these products aren’t meant to be swallowed and could be harmful to your cat.
 Instead, look for toothpaste specifically formulated for pets.
 They come in a variety of flavors, so try experimenting to see which your cat likes the best.